-Pioneered by Quaker George Fox, the garden, with fine views of the estuary, is open all year to see Mother Nature at her sparkling best.
+Pioneered by Quaker Charles Fox, the garden, with fine views of the estuary, is open all year to see Mother Nature at her sparkling best.

 26 acres of footpaths in this sub-tropical valley garden lead to canopies of cascading colour from 100-year-old spring rhododendrons, camellias and magnolia to the china blue hue of the autumn hydrangeas.